 Lord Voldemort (Psychopathy)

-Heartlessness, lack of empathy, callousness - it's all about Voldemort.
-His behavior clearly shows signs of psychopathy.
+Heartlessness, lack of empathy, callousness - these traits all describe Voldemort.
+His behavior clearly exhibits signs of psychopathy.
 This disorder can be congenital or acquired in early childhood and is a serious disorder of the nervous system.
 Such a person is capable of deceit and crime to achieve their goals.

-Pathological deceit and a tendency to fraud help him in this.
-Such individuals are often charismatic and know how to win people over to their side, but this is only to satisfy their own ambitions.
-If such a person fails to achieve what they want, they become even more callous and cruel.
-You don't know what to expect from such people, because at any second a psychopath can unleash a wave of anger on you.
-It’s easy for such people to violate established social norms, they’d rather step on people’s faces to achieve their goals, they don’t care about anything except their own ego.
+Pathological deceit and a tendency toward fraud aid him in his pursuits.
+Such individuals are often charismatic and know how to win people over to their side, but only to satisfy their own ambitions.
+If they fail to achieve their desires, they become even more callous and cruel.
+One can never know what to expect from such people, as a psychopath can unleash a wave of anger at any moment.
+It's easy for such people to violate established social norms; they would rather step on people's faces to achieve their goals, caring about nothing except their own ego.

-The feeling of guilt is not familiar to Voldemort, he is characterized only by indifference and contempt for the problems of other people.
-Voldemort hurts others, both physically and psychologically, like a real classic psychopath.
+The feeling of guilt is foreign to Voldemort; he only exhibits indifference and contempt for the problems of other people.
+Voldemort harms others, both physically and psychologically, like a true psychopath.

 Here you can find a free psychopathy test